Readability Formulas

 He began by presenting two paragraphs on a large screen.
 The first was a single, complex sentence, winding and intricate, filled with clauses and commas.
 The second paragraph, in contrast, contained several short, crisp sentences—each one conveyed a clear idea.

 Which one of these do you think communicates more effectively?”
 Gunning asked the audience.
 After a brief silence, a young novelist raised her hand.
-She pointed out that the short sentences conveyed the ideas more clearly.
+She pointed out that the short sentences convey the ideas more clearly.
 She could understand them almost at a glance.
 Indeed, the long sentences looked impressive, but they lacked clarity and confused lower-level readers.

 Gunning nodded, emphasizing the essence of his philosophy.
 “Writing isn’t about showcasing your knowledge of complex words.
 It’s about clear and effective communication.
 Long sentences have their place, but balance them with shorter ones for the sake of readability.”